Hal Laycoe: Coaching career

 Laycoe coached the New Westminster Royals of the Western Hockey League in 1956–57 and remained with the franchise when it moved to Portland, Oregon for the 1960–1961 season and was renamed the Portland Buckaroos.
 The Buckaroos won the league championship Lester Patrick Cup its first year in existence.
 Laycoe coached the Buckaroos for nine seasons and won another league championship in 1964–1965.
-During the 9 Buckaroo years, Laycoe led them to more victories(362) than any other professional team.
+During the 9 Buckaroo years, Laycoe led them to more victories (362) than any other professional team.
 In 1969, Laycoe moved to the National Hockey League, coaching the Los Angeles Kings for part of one season and then moving on to the expansion Vancouver Canucks for two more seasons.
-He later coached the Dutch national team in the 1977 B Pool World Championships.He continued to live in Vancouver after leaving the Canuck's management.
+He later coached the Dutch national team in the 1977 B Pool World Championships.He continued to live in Vancouver after leaving the Canucks management team.
 His final position in hockey was as a scout with the New York Islanders.
 The Islanders gave team Stanley Cup rings to Laycoe after each of their 1980 to 1984 Stanley Cup wins.

+Personal life and honours

+Laycoe and his wife, Marjorie had two sons, Bob and Bryan, and a daughter, Rhonda.
+Bob Laycoe was the head football coach at the University of Toronto from 1988 to 2001.

-In 1984, he was named to the Oregon Sports Hall of Fame.
+He was named to the Oregon Sports Hall of Fame in 1984 and the Saskatoon Sports Hall of Fame in 1986.

-Although his hometown of Sutherland became annexed into Saskatoon, Laycoe Crescent, Court, Lane and Terrace in the city's Silverspring subdivision is named in his honor.
+The Hal Laycoe Cup was presented to the most outstanding defenseman in the Western Hockey League from 1964 to 1973.